 Good luck and happy travels!

 Anything we’ve missed?
 I’d love to hear more travel tips below.
+For more tips on traveling with the family read the ultimate guide to family travel here.

 If you’re looking for family friendly travel insurance then check out Fast Cover for a great deal.